Christian Eby

 Georgetown

-"Georgetown was founded in 1751 in Frederick County, Maryland (in a section later divided to become into Montgomery County) by George Beall and George Gordon as the "Town of George".
+"Georgetown was founded in 1751 in Frederick Co., MD (in a section later divided to become into Montgomery Co.) by George Beall and George Gordon as the "Town of George".
 Given the curious coincidence of the both of the founders' first names and that of the English king at the time, historians dispute the source of the name of the town: One theory suggests that it was designated to honor King George II, while another argues that it was named for its founders."- Wikipedia